racheltroy224/grind75/README.md

 (easy) Longest Palindrome: need to go back and optimize runtime AND memory

-(easy) Best Time to Buy and Sell Stock: need to go back and optimize memory
+(easy) Best Time to Buy and Sell Stock: need to go back and optimize memory (array)

 (easy) Linked List Cycle: need to go back and optimize runtime AND memory

-(easy) Contains Duplicate: need to go back and optimize runtime AND memory
+(easy) Contains Duplicate: need to go back and optimize runtime AND memory (array)

-(medium) Max Subarray: need to go back and optimize memory
+(medium) Max Subarray: need to go back and optimize memory (array)

-(easy) Majority Element: need to go back and optimize memory
+(easy) Majority Element: need to go back and optimize memory (array)

+(medium) Insert Interval: need to go back and optimize memory (array)